InternLM/InternLM-XComposer/finetune/README.md

 </div>

-We offer the official scripts for easy finetuning of the pretrained internlm-xcomposer2 model on downstream tasks.
+We offer the official scripts for easy finetuning of the pretrained [InternLM-XComposer2.5](https://huggingface.co/internlm/internlm-xcomposer2d5-7b) model on downstream tasks.
 Our finetune scripts use DeepSpeed and FSDP by default, and please refer to the [installation instructions](../docs/install.md) for installation details.

-Please make sure you have downloaded the `openai/clip-vit-large-patch14-336` model from [huggingface](https://huggingface.co/openai/clip-vit-large-patch14-336).

 ### Data preparation